On This Page

 The UTS Student Rules are the University's rules for matters relating to students.

-UTS policies and directives set out non-discretionary governing principles and intentions to guide University practice and decision-making.
+UTS policies set out non-discretionary governing principles and intentions to guide University practice and decision-making.

-See UTS policies for policies and directives that are relevant to UTS students.
+See UTS student policies for policies that apply to students at UTS.

 See the Equity & Diversity Unit for information about equity programs and services at UTS that support your rights as a student at UTS.